For all parents, it can be very worrying when your baby is unwell, even if they are suffering from something which turns out to be quite minor.

 If your baby does have a cold or mild cough, keep an eye on them and talk to your health visitor if you’re worried.

 Bronchiolitis is a common respiratory infection that can affect children under the age of two.
 Most cases are mild and will resolve within 2-3 weeks.
 The symptoms of bronchiolitis can be similar to those of a common cold.
 Further symptoms can also develop, including:

 You should seek further advice from your GP if you are concerned about your child, if they have a persistent high temperature, are not feeding normally and taking less than half of their usual amounts of feeds, or they have not had a wet nappy for 12 hours or more.

 It’s likely you’ll be faced with a whole range of different rashes as your baby grows, but it’s important to know the difference between a minor irritation and a more serious condition like meningitis that needs medical attention straightaway.

-NHS Choices has a really useful visual guide to the different rashes you may come across.
+The NHS website has a really useful visual guide to the different rashes you may come across.

 - Is suffering from diarrhoea – the substances in poo that irritate the skin are more concentrated in runny poo

 - Has had an allergic reaction, for example to perfumed baby wipes, soap, detergent or a particular brand of nappy.
 Nappy rash can also be caused by lactose intolerance or a food allergy.
 If you think this is the cause, talk to your GP